AndreasZorpidis/AndreasZorpidis/README.md

 ## ðŸš€ Selected Projects (More on my Website)

-> Due to NDAs and private repos, most of my professional code isn't on GitHub.
+> Due to NDAs and private repos, my professional code isn't on GitHub.
-> Instead, view real-world demos and breakdowns at **[andreaszorpidis.com](https://andreaszorpidis.com)**.
+> Instead, view real-world demos and breakdowns at **[andreaszorpidis.com/work](https://andreaszorpidis.com/work)**.

 ---